lethang7794/devops-book/chap-03.md

     ```

     > [!NOTE]
-    > The `kubeconfig` can consists of multiple _contexts_, each context is coressponding to the configuration for a Kubernetes cluster.
+    > The `kubeconfig` can consists of multiple _contexts_, each context is corresponding to the configuration for a Kubernetes cluster.
     > e.g.
     >
     > - The context added by Docker Desktop is named `docker-desktop`.